 The transmission gear position display (located in the instrument cluster) indicates the transmission gear range.
-The gear selector is mounted either on the right side of the steering column (if equipped) or on the console (if equipped).
-You must press the brake pedal to move the gear selector out of PARK (refer to "Brake/Transmission Shift Interlock System" in this section).
-To drive, move the gear selector from PARK or NEUTRAL to the DRIVE position.
-Pull the gear selector toward you when shifting into REVERSE or PARK, or when shifting out of PARK (column shift only).
+The shift lever is mounted either on the right side of the steering column (if equipped) or on the console (if equipped).
+You must press the brake pedal to move the shift lever out of PARK (refer to "Brake/Transmission Shift Interlock System" in this section).
+To drive, move the shift lever from PARK or NEUTRAL to the DRIVE position.
+Pull the shift lever toward you when shifting into REVERSE or PARK, or when shifting out of PARK (column shift only).